martinchapman/blog/_posts/2025-09-01-dynamically-generated-homepage.md

 <br>
 <br>
 These services were realised as dockerised [Express (Node.js)](https://expressjs.com/) servers, running on a single self-hosted server.
-A range of content platforms -- including GitHub, as in this example -- were polled periodically by the social proxy (typically manually initiated), using their standard APIs.
+A range of content platforms---including GitHub, as in this example---were polled periodically by the social proxy (typically manually initiated), using their standard APIs.
 Content, such as a list of repos, was then stored locally (cached) in a database.
 If APIs weren't available (e.g. LinkedIn), content was mocked in the database.
 Thus, everything to the right of the dashed line happened asynchronously, in an effort to improve response time and limit API endpoint load.